Act of Parliament (United Kingdom): Consultation, drafting and pre-legislative scrutiny

 The sponsoring government department will then write to the relevant policy committee of the Cabinet.
 The proposals are only discussed at a meeting if disagreements arise.
 Even an uncontroversial proposal may face administrative hurdles.
 A potential change in the law may have to wait for a more extensive bill in that policy area to be brought forward before it is worthwhile devoting parliamentary time to it.
 The proposal will then be bundled together with more substantive measures in the same Bill.
 The Ministerial Committee on the Legislative Programme (LP), including the leaders and government chief whips in both houses, is responsible for the timetable of legislation.
 This committee decides which house a bill will start in, recommends to the Cabinet which proposals will be in the King's Speech, which will be published in draft and how much parliamentary time will be required.

 Following a process of consultation, the sponsoring department will send drafting instructions to parliamentary counsel, expert lawyers working for the government responsible for writing legislation.
 These instructions will describe what the bill should do but not the detail of how this is achieved.
-The Parliamentary counsel must draft the legislation clearly to minimise the possibility of legal challenge and to fit the bill in with existing UK, European Union and delegated legislation.
+The parliamentary counsel must draft the legislation clearly to minimise the possibility of legal challenge and to fit the bill in with existing UK, European Union and delegated legislation.
 A finished bill must be approved or scrutinised by the sponsoring department and minister, parliamentary counsel and LP.

 The final stage is the submission of the bill to the authorities of the House in which it is to start its legislative journey.
-In the Commons, this is the Clerk of Legislation and the Public Bill Office in the Lords.
+In the Commons, this is the Clerk of Legislation; in the Lords it is the Public Bill Office.
 They will check the following: